GateNLP/gatelib-basicdocument/README.md

 # gatelib-jsondocument

-Serialise and deserialise GATE documents as json, manipulate the JSON-based representation
+Serialise and deserialise GATE documents as JSON.
+Also deserialise ChengeLog objects from python and apply to GATE documents.